 - Individual composition in a range of styles.

-AS and A level Music at KS5 (Eduqas Syllabus) is designed to allow students to pursue their own musical interests.
-Students develop skills in the three distinct but related disciplines of performing, composing and appraising, whilst having flexibility to specialise in eitherperforming or composing.
+AS and A level Music at Key Stage 5 (Eduqas Syllabus) is designed to allow students to pursue their own musical interests.
+Students develop skills in the three distinct but related disciplines of performing, composing and appraising, whilst having flexibility to specialise in either performing or composing.

 The Eduqas specification is designed to offer contrast and breadth as well as depth of study.
 Students will engage with both classical and popular music.
 All students will study the development of the symphony, engaging with landmark orchestral repertoire, which is important in developing knowledge and understanding of musical elements and language in context.
 Learners will use the musical language of this period to compose one piece of music to a brief.
 Students will also choose one area of study from Pop and Rock, Musical Theatre and Jazz and one further area of study exploring the musical language and styles from either the early twentieth century or the late twentieth and early twenty-first centuries.